infinitiessoft/AttendenceSystem/README.md

 ###FRONTEND OVERVIEW

-The project is a web application made by AngularJs framework and integrate with Smart-table and Angular-formly.
+The project is a web application made by AngularJs framework integrated with Smart-table and Angular-formly plugins.
 Smart-table plugin is a  use to display data in a table with filtering and sorting feature.
 Angular-formly plugin is use to render form by JSON data.
 The UI Style of this project is adapte from SB admin angularJS theme.

 ###BACKEND OVERVIEW